camunda/camunda-docs/docs/self-managed/zeebe-deployment/zeebe-gateway/interceptors.md

 Interceptors are only applied to the gRPC API of the gateway, and do not affect any REST calls.

+For REST-related middleware please have read the [Gateway filters](filters.md) section of the docs.

 :::

 All communication from a client to a broker must first pass through a gateway.